-Massachusetts health law cut race gap for certain surgeries: studyOctober 2nd, 2013 in Surgery /
+Massachusetts health law cut race gap for certain surgeries: studyOctober 2, 2013 in Medicine & Health / Surgery

 (HealthDay)—Blacks and Hispanics in Massachusetts became more likely to have minimally invasive laparoscopic surgery on their appendix and gallbladder after the state's 2006 health care reforms expanded insurance coverage, a new study finds.